MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 "azureuser"
 ```

-To prevent enclosing return values with type information use `tsv`formatting as demonstrated in the following example query:
+To prevent enclosing return values with type information use `tsv`formatting as demonstrated in the following query:

 ## [Cmd](#tab/cmd)